UBC-MDS/DSCI522_group315/report/report.md

 rules were generally followed by the judges.
 Four features do not belong to the Striking/Grappling group, such as the top second feature “head\_att”.
-Further information are needed to evaluate whether the four features belong to the ffective Striking/Grappling and cage/ring Control.
+Further information are needed to evaluate whether the four features belong to the effective Striking/Grappling and cage/ring Control.
 Without further information, it may suggest these are some additional factors which the judges put higher weights on.